ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

 Recent (last 21 days) account activity
 A machine learning module will be built with SciKit-Learn Python library + Flask for web framework.
 Output score on 300-900 non-linear numerical scale with associated qualitative scale: Excellent/Good/Fair/Below average/Poor.

 4. **Smart Contract Compiler**: With the support of CosmWasm, this compiler will process statements written in Python and turn them into smart contracts in Rust.
-We see this as a potentially super reproducible open source micro project to help bridge the gap for non-Rust developers in producing low-code smart contracts on SCRT.
+We see this as a potentially super reproducible open-source micro project to help bridge the gap for non-Rust developers in producing low-code smart contracts on SCRT.

 5. **Node**: The node will be built on Raspberry Pi 4 (8GB) + 120GB storage computer and managed in Dockerized environments with the hardware installed on-site.
 The node setup will all be open-sourced.

 ## Go-to-Market plan
-We are building a credit scoring on SCRT as base-layer infrastructure for a series of use cases where individuals or businesses may verify potential customers for extending credit, P2P lending, or vetting a potential employee with financial background checks.
+We are building a credit scoring tool on SCRT as base-layer infrastructure for a series of use cases where individuals or businesses may verify potential customers for extending credit, P2P lending, or vetting a potential employee with financial background checks.
 The go-to-market plan is two-fold:

 1. Transaction fees & Request Fees.
 Users requesting to view a person’s credit score will need to be issued with a key to access that user’s smart contract stored on SCRT.
 This will require a fraction of SCRT as a transaction fee for exercising that key on the smart contract.
 For companies requesting scores for people, we can make the model comparable with the current $10 fee for an Equifax report in Canada.